 Refilling your planter is a breeze with a water inlet port that leads directly to the reservoir.
 No need to disturb your plants or give too much water to species that prefer dry conditions!
 A handy water level indicator also lets you see at a glance if it’s time to refill.

 At 16 inches long and 5.5 inches wide, you have enough space to plant a windowsill herb garden or have a nice array of small houseplants.

 However, this planter is too small for plants that are larger or have extensive root systems.

-These Vanavazon planters use a cotton rope as an on-demand water delivery mechanism.
+Instead of the raised platform watering system we’ve seen in the planters so far, these pots use a cotton rope as an on-demand water delivery wick mechanism.
 Only the rope stays in the water, and the absorbent material wicks water from the reservoir and transfers it into the soil.